wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - ### Lesson 1: Setting up the Course Environment
 -
 -
-- ### Lesson 2: Getting Familiar with Bash
+- ### Lesson 2: Getting Familiar with Bash #spaced
 -
 	- STDIN, STDOUT and STDERR are file descriptors.
 They are flexible and dynamically allocated.
 -
 	- A way of getting info about commands is: `help|info|man <command>` -
 - If you put any character just after the name of a variable, the shell will believe that is part of the name and will do nothing but prints a space
 -